Besides biographies, podcasts or songs, movies and documentaries can be a great source of inspiration.

 ‘We lived on farms, and then we lived in cities, and now we are going to live on the internet.”

-The social network is based on creating a platform named Facebook (currently Meta) that would be one of the highly populated social networking sites in the world.
+The social network is based on creating a platform named Facebook (currently Meta) that would be one of the most highly populated social networking sites in the world.

 The movie shows how Mark Zuckerberg, with his best friend Eduardo Saverin, started Facebook while studying at Harvard.